barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 }
 return instance;
 ```
-That pattern is used here only once, but as soon as our component will have several services to provide, we may have more that one and we will have to repeat that pattern.
+That pattern is used here only once, but as soon as our component will has several services to provide, we may have more than one and we will have to repeat that pattern.
 Instead of repeating the pattern by copy pasting, we can extract it with the [flightweight pattern](https://en.wikipedia.org/wiki/Flyweight_pattern).
 To explain it, let's look at the test we can write for it:

 ```java
 LazyProvider<Dummy> lp = new LazyProvider<>(callable);          (1)